Resources & Opportunities

 Laboratory Courses and Applied Learning

 In therapy-related courses, students conduct simulated clinical interviews and counseling sessions.
-Other courses provide majors with the opportunity to work with children at various developmental levels, train animals to conduct tasks using different learning principles, and even visit other countries to explore the influence of culture on human behavior.
+Other courses provide majors with the opportunity to work with children at various developmental levels, facilitate activities with senior adults in the community, train animals to conduct tasks using different learning principles, and even visit other countries to explore the influence of culture on human behavior.
 Furthermore, all students design, conduct, and present their own research projects, increasing confidence in their professional development.
 Our emphasis on the application of psychological skills prepares students for graduate school and employment.

 Psi Chi International Honor Society in Psychology